Rosuav/MustardMine/README.md

     landing page has a ton of separate (read-only) queries.
 * Bug: On load, the Twitter box says "immediate" - should respond to sched.
 * Show scheduled tweets on page load, with the ability to cancel them
+* Create a step-by-step setup?
+* Work on styling... lots.

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.